lacostej/apple-dev/README.markdown

 ## Explanation ##

 Provisioning profiles are PKCS7 signed messages.
 The message itself is an XML plist.
-The script extracts the plist, and within it looks for the certificate information.
+The script extracts the plist.
-The public key in the provisioning profile is then compared to the public key in the certificate file.

 ## Links ##